-Example: Configuring an EX4200 Virtual Chassis with a Master and Backup in a Single Wiring Closet
+Example: Configuring an EX4200 Virtual Chassis with a Primary and Backup in a Single Wiring Closet

 A Virtual Chassis configuration is a scalable switch.
 You can provide secure, redundant network accessibility with a basic two-member EX4200 Virtual Chassis and later expand the Virtual Chassis configuration to provide additional access ports as your office grows.

-This example describes how to configure an EX4200 Virtual Chassis with a master and backup in a single wiring closet:
+This example describes how to configure an EX4200 Virtual Chassis with a primary and backup in a single wiring closet:

 This example uses the following hardware and software components: